pcpractico/Wmon/README.md

 * **New Features in this version:**<br>

-  - Add Compatibility with Python 2
+  - Remplace SIX library with sys.version value.
+  - Optimize _omedida function.

 * **Install:**<br>